CSC207-2022F-UofT/course-project-kronos/README.md

 ### Open - Closed Principle
   - We used interfaces in the use cases which are open to extension but not modification.

+### Liskov Subsitution Principle
+ - We ensured that that the principle was not violated.
+Application behaviour does not depend on which subtypes it uses.

 ### Interface Segregation Principle
  - We ensured that no classes were forced to implement or use interfaces they did not need.

+### Dependency Inversion Principle
+ - It was implemented by the User use cases.

 ## MVP